 Previously, flood insurance rates were based on static measurements, and were primarily determined using a property’s elevation within regulatory flood zones.

-With Risk Rating 2.0, FEMA now has the capability and tools to address rating disparities by incorporating more flood risk variables at an individual property level.
+With the new pricing approach, FEMA now has the capability and tools to address rating disparities by incorporating more flood risk variables at an individual property level.
 These include flood frequency, multiple flood types (river overflow, storm surge, coastal erosion and heavy rainfall), and distance to a water source along with property characteristics such as elevation and the cost to rebuild.

 Elevation Certificates will no longer be required to obtain a Flood Insurance quote.
 Because each property is receiving an individualized assessment, elevation data will be provided to the applicant.
 Elevation Certificates may still be obtained if the applicant feels it may benefit their insurance rate.
 Elevation Certificates will still be required for communities participating in CRS.
 Communities may still require Elevation Certificates to verify the lowest floor elevation of new or existing developments for floodplain development permitting.

 Under the new pricing approach, certified mitigation strategies can be utilized and credited towards a discount on flood insurance policies.
 At the individual policy level, there are two forms of mitigation credits that can be awarded:

 - The location of Machinery and Equipment (M&E) no longer has anything to do with determining what is considered the lowest floor.
 Rather, the building’s foundation type will determine where the M&E needs to be located to get the credit.
 The credit equates to a 5% discount on flood insurance and is available to ALL eligible policyholders.

 - Furthermore, agents and policyholders will now be able to self-certify whether the M&E are in compliance by answering “Yes/No” on the Insurance Application.